johnrjj/jot/README.md

 ## Overview

-Realtime collaboritve editor using CRDTs.
+Realtime collaborative editor using CRDTs, Websockets, and more.

 ## Getting started